 - rehabilitation services

-- residential children’s homes – including settings registered as care homes
+- residential children’s homes – whether registered as care homes or not

 - secure accommodation services for children and young people

 - residential settings for adults – including respite services for adults

 - residential respite/short breaks services for children